HMDarkFir3/react-native-linear-gradient-text/README.md

 ## About

-Component to display text with linear gradient.
+Component to display text with linear gradient

 ---